THE CRAIG SCHOOL | 3RD GRADE | IRVINE, CA

 Learning doesn't stop at the classroom door

-The first step is just a conversation
+The first step is just a conversation.

-Tell us about your child
+Tell us about your child.

-We talk
+We talk.

-Come see it
+Come see it.

 We move at your pace.
 No pressure.

-Common questions from 3rd grade families
+Questions we hear from 3rd grade families

 Does my child need a formal diagnosis?